unmeg/unmeg.github.io/_posts/2020-06-24-project-tplink-mr3020.md

 ## Project description

 I  bought this router because I wanted to play around with some hardware.
 I'd seen a few people flashing it with OpenWRT via easily installed UART headers, and overall it seemed like a pretty tame base to mess with.
+Plug and play, almost!

 I expected to drop into a root shell within about 10 minutes of unbooxing it, naturally.